Blendify/blender-manual/trunk/blender_docs/manual/troubleshooting/3d_view.rst

 - Center the view around the mouse cursor :kbd:`Alt-F`.
   This will take the position under the cursor and make it your viewpoint center.
 - Center the view around the 3D cursor :kbd:`Alt-Home`.
-- Use a :abbr:`NDOF (N-Degrees of Freedom)`, also known as a 3D mouse, see :ref:`configuring peripherals <hardware_3d-mice>` for more information.
+- Use an :abbr:`NDOF (N-Degrees of Freedom)`, also known as a 3D mouse, see :ref:`configuring peripherals <hardware_3d-mice>` for more information.